pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 plugin into alert notifications, one of which becomes an operand of the input expression.

-Output from the rule is written as a put request to the specified switch channel.
+Output from the rule is written as a put request to "electrical.switches.bank.10.4.state".

 The
 [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank#readme)